transformerlab/transformerlab-docs/docs/train/diffusion-trainer.md

 1. Navigate to the `Train` tab.
 2. Click on the `New` button.
-3. In the pop-up, complete the following sections:
+3. In the pop-up, you can leave most settings to their defaults.
+Click here to see detailed descriptions of all the advanced settings

    - **Template/Task Name:**
      Set a unique name for your training template/task.